 I know, this one might seem like a stretch, but our beliefs around food, exercise, and the way that we interact with them may be more important than the food and the movement itself.
 We find in our sessions with weight loss clients, whether nutritional counseling or medical weight loss, there are often profound shifts along the journey that come with our clients vulnerably sharing their stories.
 For many of them, the success was not directly related to any one change in protocol, food, or exercise, but often the context or meaning or beliefs they had about themselves in relation to those things.

-As mentioned above, the use of certain protocols, such as those involved with semaglutide (often prescribed under the brand names Wegovy or Ozempic) and tirzepatide (brand name Mounjaro), will likely shift the relationship to food and movement to come from a completely different energy.
+As mentioned above, the use of certain protocols, such as those involved with compounded semaglutide and compounded tirzepatide, will likely shift the relationship to food and movement to come from a completely different energy.
 Both medications target certain receptors within the brain that allow for space to become unfocused on these things which in turn, often have patients making decisions from both an intuitively healthy, not forced or charged, energy.